sharidloaiciga/multilingual-event-pronouns/README.md

 Here you will find all the materials necessary for the work presented in the paper [Exploiting Cross-Lingual Hints to Discover Event Pronouns (tentatively)](https://lrec2020.lrec-conf.org/en/).  <- enter correct link once available

-This is how you generate the data:
+This is how to extract the training data
 ----

-1. Get overlapping sentences
+1. Get the common sentences to all Europarl languages

 Opus tools